likewatchk/rubimapper/README.md

 # rubimapper
 Autoware vector_map maker

-Author : Sungwoo Koo, Soongsil Univ.
+Author : Sungwoo Koo, Soongsil Univ, Korea.

 1. It is Vector map making tool wrote with Python3.
 2. It has dependency for rosbag(in ROS).